Ensembl/WiggleTools/README.md

 * gt

-Returns 1 if the iterator is strictly greater than a given cutoff, 0 otherwise:
+Returns 1 if the iterator is strictly greater than a given cutoff, 0 otherwise, and merges contiguous positions with the same output value into blocks:

 ```
 wiggletools gt 5 test/fixedStep.bw
 ```

+This is useful to define regions in the *apply* function (see below).

 * unit

-Returns 1 if the operator is non-zero, 0 otherwise:
+Returns 1 if the operator is non-zero, 0 otherwise, and merges contiguous positions with the same output value into blocks:

 ```
 wiggletools unit test/fixedStep.bw
 ```

+This is useful to define regions in the *apply* function (see below).

 * isZero